Phatfisher/XamarinSwipeViewExample/README.md

 # XamarinSwipeViewExample
 A swipeview example in Xamarin.Forms.
 Created a single page example using the slide/swiping feature in Xamarin 4.4.

 In this example I create a sample single page UI using a list of games and display them with swiping feature.
+Swiping and pressing the search does not do anything.

 #Note-
 In this example I only tested on android devices and placed all images in the android project folder (yourProjName.Android/Resources/drawable).